Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 Critical Products (Annex IV)

-- Hardware devices with security boxes (HSMs, smart cards, secure elements)
+- Hardware security modules (HSMs), smart cards, secure elements

 - Smart meter gateways within smart metering systems